WMI Error: 0x8004106C Description: Quota violation, while you run WMI queries

 This error can occur if the WMI Provider service has reached its quota limit.

 Raise the memory quota of the WMI Provider service by carrying out the following steps:

-- Restart the computer.
-Note: Windows XP and Windows Server 2003 have a memory quota per host of 128 MB with a limit of 512 MB.
-Windows Vista and Windows Server 2008 has a memory quota per host of 512 MB that is not the imposed limit as with XP and 2003 and can increase this number higher.
+Windows XP and Windows Server 2003 have a memory quota per host of 128 MB with a limit of 512 MB.
+Windows Vista and Windows Server 2008 have a memory quota per host of 512 MB that is not the imposed limit as with XP and 2003 and can increase this number higher.